tensorflow/tfx/docs/guide/exampleval.md

 for validating your input data, which in turn use [Beam](beam.md) for scalable processing.

-## Developing an ExampleValidator Component
+## Using the ExampleValidator Component

-An ExampleValidator pipeline component is typically very easy to develop and requires little customization, since all of the work is done by the ExampleValidator TFX component.
+An ExampleValidator pipeline component is typically very easy to deploy and requires little customization, since all of the work is done by the ExampleValidator TFX component.
 Typical code looks like this: